 You should take to your nearest National Police station (Policia Nacional) the following items:-

 - Two originals of the filled-out form

-- A copy of your passport (all pages with information/text on including the cover) and the original
+- A copy of your passport (as a UK (third-country) national, all pages including the cover) and the original

 - You will need to pay a small tax/fee (under 12 euros) by filling in 790-012 online here (external link).
 This can now ONLY be filled in online and printed out, taking the form to any bank to pay it, before going to the police station.
 Click here for some guidance notes on filling in 790-012.